bliepp/LVMReader/README.md

-# LVMReader
+# LabVIEW Reader
-A python reader for LabView's export format (.lvm)
+A python reader for LabVIEW's export format (.lvm)

 # Using the program as standalone
 Make it executable